ripple/rippled-api-spec/docs/contributing/validation-rules-appendix.md

 Users can define custom validations using vendor extensions (`x-custom-validation`), which allow adding extra constraints beyond standard OpenAPI rules.

+Custom validations can be applied on:
+1. Specific property
+2. Rules involving combinations of properties

 ### **Custom Validation Rules**

 Below are the available validation rules in **`x-custom-validation`**, designed based on the current `rippled` API.
 These rules may evolve as the API expands.